cbare/cbare.github.io/_posts/2021-12-12-code-review-checklist.md

 ## Give Props

 As developers, we're proud of our work.
-Executives, PMs, and customers don't care, so, it's nice to show off a little to someone who gets it.
+Executives, PMs, and customers don't care about pretty code or a clever hack.
+So, it's nice when someone gets it.
 A little positive energy goes a long way.
-Don't forget to give your fellow code-monkey some props for pretty code or a clever hack.
+Don't forget to give your fellow code-monkey some props.

 ## Other code review checklists